Acupuncture, tattooing, piercing and/or electrolysis licence

 If I’m turned down, how do I appeal?

-Any person aggrieved by Luton Borough Council’s refusal to register an operator or premise may follow our complaints policy and procedure.
+Any person aggrieved by Luton Council’s refusal to register an operator or premise may follow our complaints policy and procedure.

 How long will it take you to process my application?